dmbarbour/glas/docs/GlasDesign.md

 ### Control Operators

-Glas programs must have static stack arity, i.e. the 'try-then' arity must match the 'else' arity, or a loop 'while-then' must have the same input and output arity.
-This is designed to be easy to verify.
+Glas programs must have static stack arity, i.e. the 'try-then' arity must match the 'else' arity, and a loop 'while-then' must have the same input and output arity.
+Arity is relatively easy to compute, albeit slightly complicated by 'fail' and 'halt'.

 * **seq:\[List, Of, Operators\]** - sequential composition of operators.
   * *nop* - identity function can be represented by empty seq